 Basics of Breastfeeding

-- Make sure your baby’s head, shoulders and hips are all facing you, so they do not have to turn their head to breastfeed.
+- Your baby’s head, shoulders and hips should all be facing you, so they do not have to turn their head to breastfeed.

 - Your baby’s mouth should cover the dark area around the nipple.

 - Feed on one breast until it is empty, for about 10 to 20 minutes.
 Then burp your baby and switch breasts.

 - If your breasts are swollen and tender or they leak, try to breastfeed more often.
 Or try warm compresses or a hot shower before you breastfeed.

 - If you still have sore nipples after the first few weeks, your baby may not be latching on well.
 Talk to your doctor or a breastfeeding expert.
 Contact the WIC Breastfeeding Program or La Leche League.
 WIC’s website also offers tips on getting a good latch.

 - Many hospitals have breastfeeding coaches who can help you get started.

 - Have your baby lie skin-to-skin on your chest after the birth.
 Many babies start breastfeeding within an hour.

 - It’s best to have your baby stay in your hospital room with you.